somay/devcon-air-gapped-asset-verification/SCREENSHOTS.md

 ![QR Code to create WalletConnect connection](./images/qrCodeWalletConnect.png)

-Scan the above QR Code with the crypto wallet's camera. then you confirm connection.
+Scan the above QR Code with the air-gapped wallet's camera. then you confirm connection.
+This wallet should have some ERC-721 assets in order to test our asset verification mechanism.
 ![When mobile wallet scans the code above](./images/02-connectWallet.PNG)

 Connection is established.
 Let's create a credential (VC).
 To do so you need to fill the form on the page.
+Fill the address column with your hot wallet's address.

 ![The next step is to create VC.
 The user needs to fill information about the VC to be created](./images/issueCredentialFormFilled.png)

-When you click "create!", your crypto wallet ask you confirmation again.
+When you click "create!", your air-gapped wallet ask you confirmation again.

 ![The page request eth_signTypedData to the wallet through WalletConnect](./images/04-SignTypedData.png)

 Then this code appears in the page.
-This one needs to be scaned by the mobile phone's camera app.
+This one needs to be scaned by the mobile phone's camera app. our DID wallet app should be installed in the mobile phone.

 ![VC has been created.
 Now we need to share it to the DID wallet](./images/qrCodeVc.png)